 Larry Mullen Jr., drummer for U2, was born in Artane, Dublin, Ireland in 1961.

-Johnny Marr, Smiths guitarist, solo artist, and prolific session musician, was born John Martin Maher in Ardwick, Manchester, England in 1963.
+Johnny Marr, guitarist, composer, and songwriter for the Smiths, solo artist, and prolific session musician, was born John Martin Maher in Ardwick, Manchester, England in 1963.

 Annabella Lwin, singer, songwriter, record producer, and lead singer of Bow Wow Wow, was born in Rangoon, Burma (now Yangon, Myanmar) in 1966.